-At each end of the reporting period, the Group assesses whether there has been a significant increase in credit risk for exposures since initial recognition by comparing the risk of default occurring over the expected life between the reporting date and the date of initial recognition.
+At the end of each reporting period, the Group assesses whether there has been a significant increase in credit risk for exposures since initial recognition by comparing the risk of default occurring over the expected life between the reporting date and the date of initial recognition.
 The Group considers reasonable and supportable information that is relevant and available without undue cost or effort for this purpose.
 This includes quantitative and qualitative information and also, forward-looking analysis.

-At 31 March 2019, amounts due from associates and joint ventures amounted to HK\$373,485,000 (2018: HK\$620,134,000) and other receivables amounted to HK\$3,908,900,000 (2018: HK\$382,030,000).
-At 31 March 2018, trade receivables amounted to HK\$2,603,000.
+As at 31 March 2020, amounts due from an associate and a joint venture amounted to HK\$337,456,000 (2019: HK\$373,485,000) and other receivables amounted to HK\$3,298,509,000 (2019: HK\$3,908,900,000).

-6. KEY SOURCES OF ESTIMATION UNCERTAINTY (Continued)
+6. KEY SOURCES OF ESTIMATION UNCERTAINTY (continued)

-(d) Recognition and allocation of construction cost on properties under development
+Recognition and allocation of construction cost on properties under development